KDE/kuserfeedback/README.md

 ## Surveys

 * Distribute surveys and offer users to participate in them.
-* Survey targeting based on telemetry data [TODO].
+* Survey targeting based on telemetry data.
 * Allow the user to configure how often they want to participate in surveys.

 ## Components